MatteoRicchiuto/Obsidian-Shared-Vault/README.md

 3. Select the template

 > [!note]
-> - This method is implemented using the [quickadd plugin](https://github.com/chhoumann/quickadd) , you can **add new templates** going the settings of this plugin
+> - This method is implemented using the [quickadd plugin](https://github.com/chhoumann/quickadd) , you can **add new templates** going to the settings of this plugin
-> - You can also **specify the folder where you want to create the note** in always in the plugin settings (example: "uni note" template creates a note in the "uni_archive" folder )
+> - You can also **specify the folder where you want to create the new note** in the plugin settings (example: "uni note" template creates a note in the "uni_archive" folder )

 **Example:**